juunie-roh/setting-up-next/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-Following [ixartz](https://github.com/ixartz/Next-js-Boilerplate) Next js Boilerplate to understand all used packages, build and test progress within it.
+Following [ixartz](https://github.com/ixartz/Next-js-Boilerplate) Next js Boilerplate to understand all used packages, build and test process within it.

 ## Features